Armada (gamer): Super Smash Bros. competition

 Lindgren initially showed some interest in Super Smash Bros. for Wii U stating that he found it considerably different from Melee and felt that he needed to spend more time playing it, but has not publicly practiced or competed in the game since a short time after its release.
 Since 2015, Lindgren has switched from using only Peach to both Peach and Fox in tournaments.
 He cites Fox's ability to put mental pressure on opponents as a reason for this change.
 Lindgren faced PPMD in the Grand Finals of Apex 2015, while coming from the losers bracket, but eventually lost after forcing a bracket reset.
 Lindgren was the EVO 2015 Melee champion after defeating Hungrybox in the Finals.
 By winning EVO, Lindgren received the largest single prize ever awarded in a Melee tournament at that time.

 After winning EVO 2015, Melee It On Me (MIOM) ranked Lindgren as the best Melee player for the 2015 Summer SSBMRank, ahead of Leffen and Mang0.

 At The Big House 5 in Dearborn, Michigan, Lindgren and his Europe crew lost to SoCal, placing 2nd.
 In doubles, Lindgren won with his brother Android, beating Mew2King and Hungrybox in Grand Finals.
 In Singles, he beat Hungrybox 3–2 in Grand Finals to win the tournament.

 Lindgren was ranked the number one player in the world on the Melee it On Me (MIOM) year end SSBMRank for 2015.

 Lindgren continued his tournament success in 2016 and 2017, winning events such as GENESIS 3, Dreamhack Winter 2016, GENESIS 4, and EVO 2017 as well as a multitude of doubles events with his teammate and brother Android.
 In addition, Lindgren won the first four iterations of the highly prestigious invitational tournament series Smash Summit.
 In doing so, Lindgren became the first Melee player to win the same major tournament series three and four times consecutively.

 Lindgren's lowest placing in his entire Melee career, excluding tournaments which he forfeit or did not seriously compete, is 5th place at both Paragon Orlando 2015 and Get On My Level 2016.

-Lindgren retired from professional Melee singles tournaments in September 2018, citing declining interest in the game, although he still occasionally enters doubles tournaments teaming with his brother Andreas "Android" Lindgren.
+Lindgren retired from professional Melee singles tournaments in September 2018, citing declining interest in the game.
+He continued to compete in doubles tournaments with his brother Andreas "Android" Lindgren until 2019.

 Speedrunning

-Lindgren began speedrunning the 70 star category of Super Mario 64 in 2020 and is currently (August 2025) 9th in the world.
+Lindgren began speedrunning the 70 star category of Super Mario 64 in 2020 and is currently tied for 11th in the world with a time of 47m 06s.
 He also runs a YouTube channel with over 117,000 subscribers.